meadow-tulips/Myblog/about.md

 ---
 layout: page
-title: About
+title: Author
-permalink: /about/
+permalink: /author/
 ---

-Computer Science Engineer(merely a graduate),  Blogger,  Coder,  Aethist, Laconic,  Rational, Outspoken
+Avan Sharma is a Computer Science Engineer(merely a graduate),  Blogger,  Coder,  Aethist, Laconic,  Rational, Outspoken..

+About the blog: This is personal blog.